pohlang/.github/README.md

 ---

+## 🪪 License

+This project and all repositories under the **PohLang** organization are licensed under the [MIT License](./LICENSE).

-© 2025 PohLang Community.
-Licensed under the MIT License.
+© 2025 PohLang Community — Licensed under the MIT License.